opensvc/docs.opensvc.com/source/compliance.objects.svcconf.rst

     Desc: |
-      A rule to set a parameter in OpenSVC <service>.env configuration file.
+      A rule to set a parameter in OpenSVC <service>.conf configuration file.
 Used by the 'svcconf' compliance object.
     Css: comp48
     Outputs:
       -